tzarrsf/progressive-storefront-live-format-registration/README.md

 ## Deployment

-Code.gs is loaded into Extensions > Apps Script (from the top menu)
+Code.gs is loaded into Extensions > Apps Script (from the top menu of the sheet)

 # How to launch or test